-- Auditing services including the following: - Checking the annual accounts in order to make a professional judgement. - Checking the interim accounts. - Certification services including tasks with which the auditor evaluates a specific element, where the calculation is made by another party who is responsible for it, through suitable criteria, in order to reach a conclusion that provides the recipient with a degree of reliability in relation to that specific element.
+- 1. Auditing services including the following: - 2.
+Checking the annual accounts in order to make a professional judgement. - 3.
+Checking the interim accounts. - 4.
+Certification services including tasks with which the auditor evaluates a specific element, where the calculation is made by another party who is responsible for it, through suitable criteria, in order to reach a conclusion that provides the recipient with a degree of reliability in relation to that specific element.

-- Tax consulting services. . - Other services.
+- 5. Tax consulting services. - 6.
+Other services.

-The payments shown in the table for 2014 are those which contractually include any indexing (but not also out-of-pocket expenses, any regulatory contributions and VAT).
+The payments shown in the table for 2014 are those which contractually include any indexing (but not also out-of-pocket expenses, any regulatory contributions or VAT).